Zilli-Ahoy/useful-stuff/README.md

-- 👋 Hi, I’m @Zilli-Ahoy // This is not my real name of course.
+- 👋 Hi, I’m @thelolfrog // This is not my real name of course.

 - 👀 I can write C#, HTML, CSS Javascript and Java
 - 🌱 I’m currently learning Java and Javascript.
 I know, they are NOT THE SAME language.